Around France

 Steak tartare at Ma Cantine

 Activities for the Fete Votive seem endless.
 To be honest, I go to just a few.
-Getting together with friends for the Abrivado and the parade that follows is my own sort of tradition.
+Getting together with friends for the Abrivado and the following parade is my own sort of tradition.
 This year, dinner at Ma Cantine was our place to be.
 The cafe is located right alongside Boulevard Gambetta.
 My friends and I didn’t miss a thing!
-Ma Cantine offers house specialties during Fete Votive that include their freshly hand-chopped steak tartare.
-It’s not one of my favourite dishes, but plenty of visitors and locals love it.
-Add a bit of hot sauce and crispy fries on the side and my friends who tried it were in heaven.
+Ma Cantine offers house specialties during Fete Votive, including their freshly hand-chopped steak tartare.
+It’s not one of my favorite dishes, but many visitors and locals love it.
+Add some hot sauce and crispy fries on the side, and my friends who tried it were in heaven.

 Procession of Pégoulade